Welcome to The Essentials, our weekly series highlighting a must-have classic, key to building a timeless, pulled-together closet.

 The Best Faux Leather Totes

-"I’m biased, but I could never find the perfect tote so I designed one myself, says Jenny Lei, Founder of Freja New York.
+"I’m biased, but I could never find the perfect tote so I designed one myself," says Jenny Lei, Founder of Freja New York.
 The businesswoman cites Freja's Lafayette Tote as her choice leather tote.
 She details, "It blends functionality with sophisticated design, the unique handles are comfortable and a conversation starter, and the contrasting interior hides all stains and pen marks."

-Cons: Over $200
+Cons: Over $300.

 "I love this under-$200 pick from Everlane because it goes with everything, and I'm kind of cheating considering it's not actually made of out real leather.
 The shape is minimal and sleek, and it holds all my essentials (including a laptop), which means it could easily double as a work bag.
 Plus, the cactus leather material has proven to be nearly scratch free, which is great because I'm generally a bit rough on the bags I carry on a daily basis." — Julia Marzovilla, E-Commerce Writer

-Pros: Under $200; Has an adjustable strap;
+Pros: Under $200; Has an adjustable shoulder strap; Fits a 13-inch laptop; Vegan.

 Leather totes don't all come in the standard rectangular shape.
 This Noiranca tote comes in a cool asymmetrical cut, and is loved by MC's E-Commerce Writer Gabrielle Ulubay.
 "I love this asymmetrical bag from Noiranca," she says.
 "It fits everything I need on an afternoon out, but its unique style lends an unexpected edge to its otherwise neutral look.
 Plus, it's made from 100 percent vegan leather."

-Pros: Comes with adjustable shoulder strap; Magnetic top-closure; Made from recycled materials
+Pros: Comes with adjustable shoulder strap; Magnetic top-closure; Made from recycled materials.

-Cons: Over $200; Does not fit laptop;
+Cons: Does not fit laptop.

 "When it comes to business travel, BEIS totes and weekenders deliver on space and style.
 The Work Tote features removable shoulder straps, interior, and exterior pockets, padded laptop sleeves, key-ring leashes, and more.
 While this large tote works for work, after-work, and just about any errand, its trolley pass-through sleeve makes it an ideal and easy nag to pair with your carry-on roller.
 The two exterior side pockets are perfect for the travel essentials: phone, passport, hand sanitizer, lipgloss, etc. Best of all these bags maintain a neat and clean silhouette no matter what or how much you throw in it.
-The croc-embossed look adds an extra boardroom-ready touch." — T.K.
+The croc-embossed look adds an extra boardroom-ready touch." — Tanya Benedicto Klich, Senior Editor

-Pros: Has designated laptop sleeve; Has several internal and external pockets; Zip top closure; Has trolley pass-through;
+Pros: Has designated laptop sleeve; Has several internal and external pockets; Zip top closure; Has trolley pass-through; Fits a 13-inch laptop.

 Meet the Experts